Moai-/panabsorbium/Tutorial.md

 ![Or just do Windows button+R, then cd "your stonehearth directory"](http://i.imgur.com/vjaJMhH.png)

-I type in the following incantation to summon an instance of our Microworld:
+I type in the following to open an instance of our Microworld:

 ![Stonehearth.exe --game.main_mod=microworld](http://i.imgur.com/COJj3Yl.png)